iainctduncan/papers/source/features_usage.rst

 **garbage collector** (a.k.a. **gc**).
 The garbage collector is a language subsystem that finds and frees memory which has previously been allocated by the program but is no longer needed.
-Garbage collection spares the programmer the tedious work of manually allocating, tracking, and freeing the memory used by variables in the language.
+Garbage collection spares the programmer the tedious and error-prone work of manually allocating, tracking, and freeing the memory used by variables in the language.
-It is a standard feature of most modern high-level programming languages, such as Java, C#, Python, Ruby, JavaScript.
+Garbage collection was first implemented in the Lisp-family of languages, but is now a standard feature of almost all modern high-level programming languages, including Java, C#, Python, Ruby, and JavaScript.

-The problem with garbage collection in soft real-time work (such as music, where missed deadlines are undesirable, but not catastrophic) is that the gc must periodically do its work, in which it scans over the program memory, looking for unused memory allocations and freeing them, and this can be a computationally expensive process when the program is large or uses large amounts of data.
+The problem with garbage collection in soft-realtime work (such as music, where missed deadlines are undesirable, but not catastrophic) is that the gc must periodically do its work, in which it scans over the program memory, looking for unused memory allocations and freeing them.
+This can be a computationally expensive process when the program is large or uses large amounts of data, thus taking time and potentially leading to missed deadlines.
 Further complicating things, garbage collection is of indeterminate duration, as the work that the gc must do is heavily dependent on the particular algorithms and data structures used in the program over which it is running That is to say, a program of some given size and memory use may require more or less garbage collection processing, depending on how precisely it is written.
 (CTN: Deutsch and Bobrow 1976, 522-523)

-For these reasons, the use of garbage- collected languages is not common in real-time audio programming, where the program must be doing constant calculations to produce streams of samples.
+For these reasons, the use of garbage-collected languages is not common in realtime audio programming, where the program must be doing constant calculations to produce streams of samples.
 Scheme for Max, however, is intended to be used at the *note level*, rather than the *audio level*, thus the typical time between blocks of computation